tangbinbai/fish/primary-school/0nouns.md

 	Place: UK、America、China
 	Person: Steven、Sawyer、Bowen
 	Thing:
+## major
+	this major subject is history and maths he majored in physics at university.
+### minor
+	this is a minor problem in maths.

+### district
+	shopping district. postal district.
+### area
+	I find the people in this are very friendly
+### region

 ## Concrete Nouns
 > a concrete noun refers to a physical object in the real world.
 Such as a dog, a pencil box, and a package.